Introduction

 Summary

-The Bounding Bully combines mobility, push and pull effects, and AoE abilities to knock enemy heads together.
+The Bounding Bully combines the Bruiser’s mobility, push and pull effects, and AOE abilities to knock enemy heads together.
 You’re happy to take a hit here or there, but it’s not your main goal, just a means to an end.
 Your primary objective is to find patterns in enemy positioning to efficiently and effectively hit groups of enemies.
 When they aren’t lined up, you can push them around until they are.
 This build is an especially good choice for a new player, as it doesn’t rely on fancy combos, and it’ll help you to feel powerful and effective while teaching you skills such as initiative weaving and damage mitigation.
 That being said, don’t sleep on the Bounding Bully as an experienced player, especially once you get to level six and can convert some of your jumps into damage.

 Build Highlights